JorgeCupi/LINQ_AzureFunctions/README.md

 ```
 > LEARN MORE.
 You can find regarding <a href="https://docs.microsoft.com/en-us/dotnet/api/system.data.linq.mapping.columnattribute?view=netframework-4.7">ColumnAttribute</a> and <a href="https://docs.microsoft.com/en-us/dotnet/api/system.data.linq.mapping.tableattribute?view=netframework-4.7">TableAttribute</a> on their respective documentation.

 However there will be times when our database is composed of multiple tables, probably dozens of them, each of one with other dozens of attributes.
 In those times it will probably be better to use mapping tools to automate this process.
-On this ocassion we'll use a command called <a hred="https://docs.microsoft.com/en-us/dotnet/framework/tools/sqlmetal-exe-code-generation-tool">SqlMetal.exe</a>, but there are other ways to do it, find <a href="https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/linq/how-to-generate-the-object-model-in-visual-basic-or-csharp">more info here</a>.
+On this ocassion we will use a command called <a hred="https://docs.microsoft.com/en-us/dotnet/framework/tools/sqlmetal-exe-code-generation-tool">SqlMetal.exe</a>, but there are other ways to do it, find <a href="https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/linq/how-to-generate-the-object-model-in-visual-basic-or-csharp">more info here</a>.

 #### Using SqlMetal.exe ####
 It is fairly easy to use SqlMetal.exe.
 If we have installed Visual Studio on our machines, we already have to tool at our PCs, if not we just have to download the <a href="https://www.microsoft.com/en-us/download/details.aspx?id=8279">Windows SDK from here</a>